akshiii/crypto_exchange/README.md

 # crypto_exchange

-A CEX crypto exchange app, where users can view crypto charts, buy, sell, or trade cryptocurrencies and other digital assets.
+A DCEX, decentralized crypto exchange app, where users can view crypto charts, buy, sell, or trade cryptocurrencies and other digital assets.

 ## TODO